IchwanDwiNursid/backend-repo/readme.md

 - FB_MEASURE_ID=for-fb
 - REFRESH_TOKEN_SECRET=for-jwt

-4. bash`npm run dev` "for development staging"
+4. `npm run dev` "for development staging"
-5. bash`npm run build` "for compiling in JS code"
+5. `npm run build` "for compiling in JS code"
-6. bash`npm run start` "for production staging "
+6. `npm run start` "for production staging "
 7. You can using example call API in file `rest.http`